-The great thing about producing an email newsletter is that once people sign up to your mailing list, you can send them something for free.
+The great thing about producing an email newsletter is that once people sign up for your mailing list, you can send them something for free.
 Keep the writing genuine and from the heart, and don’t mistake it for a long piece of sales copy.
-By all means, showcase a couple of your latest products, but make the newsletter more like a feature piece than an ad.
-That way, you’ll be able to build a readership that cares about your brand, and buys your products soon after they’ve come out.
+By all means, showcase some of your latest products, but make the newsletter more like a feature piece than an ad.
+That way, you’ll be able to build a readership that cares about your brand and buys your products soon after they’ve come out.

 2. Start a flash sale and promote it on social media

-When you want to start a flash sale, you need to think about how much of a discount you want to offer, and for how long.
+When you want to start a flash sale, consider how much discount you want to offer and for how long.
 It sounds like common sense, but you need to think about these things carefully; otherwise, you won’t make any money.
-You also want to avoid doing them too often, as all this will do lose your credibility in the eyes of your target audience.
+You also want to avoid doing them too often, as all this will lose your credibility in the eyes of your target audience.
 Believe in what you’re doing, and drop in the occasional flash sale as a reward to your loyal customers.

 3. Create a portfolio to showcase what you can do

-Portfolios are such an underrated marketing resource, which is strange when you think that artists and fashion houses have been using them for centuries.
-Your portfolio should reflect your core brand identity, and above all, it should be work you’re proud of.
-That way, you will enjoy showing it to people, and it will be a true representation of what you’re trying to achieve.
+Portfolios are an underrated marketing resource, which is strange when you think that artists and fashion houses have used them for centuries.
+Your portfolio should reflect your core brand identity; above all, it should be work you’re proud of.
+That way, you will enjoy showing it to people, and it will truly represent what you’re trying to achieve.

-4. Launch your own blog and show people how you get creative
+4. Launch your blog and show people how you get creative

-Launching a blog is another smart way of marketing on a budget, and if you do it the right way, you can get people coming back for months, even years.
-Online services like PickWriters enable you to select the right localization services for your blog by browsing a whole host of translation reviews.
-Find the right match, and it will help add the perfect finishing touch to your new blog.
+Launching a blog is another intelligent way of marketing on a budget, and if you do it the right way, you can get people coming back for months, even years.
+Online services like PickWriters enable you to select the right localization services for your blog by browsing many translation reviews.
+Find the right match, which will help add the perfect finishing touch to your new blog.